elab/jgit-buildnumber/README.md

 #### 2.5.0 (not released yet)
 - dependency updates: jgit 5.12.0.202106070339-r, lombok 1.18.20, maven-plugin-api 3.8.1, maven-core 3.8.1, maven-plugin-annotations 3.6.1, ant 1.10.10, groovy 2.5.14
 - if git status is dirty, log which changes caused that (verbose mode only)
+- use [standalone version of Nashorn JavaScript engine](https://github.com/openjdk/nashorn) if running on Java 11+<br>
+  (prevents deprecation warning on Java 11-14; enables working with Java 15+ where Nashorn is not a part of JDK anymore)

 #### 2.4.0 (2020-01-01)
 - new property: `git.nearestTag`